Areas of Special Interest

 Background and Experience

-In addition to my private practice, I work for Tupu Ora Regional Eating Disorders Service where I provide individual and family-based therapies to adolescents and adults with eating disorders.
-I have experience at Help Auckland, a leading service in sexual abuse care, providing crisis support and short term therapy to individuals and families.
+My experience includes working at Tupu Ora Regional Eating Disorders Service providing individual and family-based therapies to adolescents and adults with eating disorders; and at Help Auckland, a leading service in sexual abuse care, providing crisis support and short term therapy to individuals and families.
 I also have experience at Segar House, a specialist service in the treatment of personality disorders and complex trauma, where I provided individual therapy and facilitated DBT skills groups.

 I have a background in nursing and I have worked in various acute settings including emergency, oncology and end-of-life-care.
 I have a special interest in helping people manage the personal challenges of working in the helping professions.